 On this page, you will find answers to the most frequently asked questions on how Mynewsdesk is handling the new EU regulation.
 For more information, please also see our Data Protection Terms (DTP) which include Mynewsdesk’s Data Processing Agreement (DPA), and our updated General Terms and Conditions.

 In which way is the Data Controller responsibility split between the client and Mynewsdesk?

 When uploading, downloading, storing or updating contact information within the Contact feature of an account, the responsibility as Data Controller lies with the client.
 While at the same time Mynewsdesk in this context obtains an overall Data Controller role due to its responsibility for the infrastructure, and in some cases also as an administrator.
-All this will be elaborated in detail in our new Terms & Conditions, which are currently under review by our legal representatives.

 Does our contract with Mynewsdesk comply with GDPR?

 Who is responsible for the data that I upload in Contacts?

 As our client, you are responsible that the data you upload in Contacts is handled legitimately according to GDPR.
 You need to define routines with regard to e.g. why and how you store and handle contact lists.

 Therefore we recommend you to always have your lists updated, so that they do not include any contacts you are not using.
 All emails that you send from Mynewsdesk include a link which the recipients can use to unsubscribe.

 Please see our Data Protection Terms (DTP) for more detailed information on the processing of personal data in the Contacts feature.